inkyvoxel/kettlebell/README.md

 # Kettlebell

-A kettlebell routine tracker.
+An opinionated kettlebell workout guide, for a full body workout.

 You can see a demo [here](https://inkyvoxel.github.io/kettlebell/).

 ## Usage

-Open `index.html` in a web browser to start the kettlebell routine tracker.
+Open `index.html` in a web browser to start the kettlebell workout guide.
 Select your routine level and follow the step-by-step instructions with built-in rest timers.

 ## The Routine